QuantEcon/lecture-jax/lectures/markov_asset.md

 ## Overview

-In this lecture we consider a simple asset pricing problem and use it to illustrate some foundations of JAX programming.
+In this lecture we consider a some asset pricing problems and use them to illustrate some foundations of JAX programming.

 Most of the heavy lifting will be done through routines from linear algebra.

-We will show how to solve some memory-intensive problems with large state spaces.
+Along the way, we will show how to solve some memory-intensive problems with large state spaces.

 We do this using elegant techniques made available by JAX, involving the use of linear operators to avoid instantiating large matrices.